Answers before the first call

 Does Oprivia need to be connected to existing systems?

 No, not by default.
 Oprivia can operate as a separate platform with its own login.
-A connection to existing systems is only required if data should be imported, exchanged or synchronised automatically.
+A connection to existing systems is only required if data should be imported, exchanged or synchronized automatically.
 Such interfaces are subject to technical review and explicit agreement.

-Roles and access
+Roles and permissions

 Questions on roles, permissions and governance functions.